 By Rev. Ed Hird

 How often do we celebrate the gift of our mothers-in-law?
 Marriage counselors tell us that there are three primary areas of stress in marriages: money, marital intimacy, and in-laws.
 Mother-in-law jokes tend to express the ambivalent nature of this most important relationship.
 I would like to state uncategorically that I have been blessed with the gift of the mother-in-law that God gave me.
-It has been fourteen years now since Vera went home to heaven, but her impact is still deeply felt.
+It has been eighteen years now since Vera went home to heaven in 2,000, but her impact is still deeply felt.

 My mother-in-law found me before my wife did.
 By God-incidence, we met each other at a 1974 weekend conference.
 She was quite impressed with me, despite my 1970’s longish hair and embroidered overalls.
 My mother-in-law really enjoyed the movie ‘Fiddler on the Roof’, and could sing ‘Matchmaker, matchmaker, make me a match’ by heart.
 Unfortunately, when my future mother-law/matchmatcher commended me to my future wife, the assessment was not mutual.
 My wife and I had been in the same High School for Grade 12.
 We all know what familiarity can breed.
 My wife did remember however that even in Grade 12, I had nice eyes.